catppuccin/catppuccin/README.md

 ### 🎨 Palettes

 **Catppuccin** constist of 4 beautiful pastel color palettes.
 All the details can be found below.<br>
-To make the best use them please refer to the [Styleguide](https://github.com/catppuccin/style-guide).
+To make the best use them please refer to the [style guide](https://github.com/catppuccin/catppuccin/blob/main/docs/style-guide.md).
 <br><img src="assets/misc/transparent.png" height="10" width="0" />

 <details>